jchanke/mixtape50/README.md

 # mixtape50

 Creates a Spotify playlist that spells out a message.

-Video demo:
+View the about page (here)[https://jchanke.github.io/mixtape50].

 - [1.
 Installation (beginner-friendly!)](#1-installation-beginner-friendly)
     - [1.1.
 Clone the repository](#11-clone-the-repository)